 All non-domestic property rateable values are reassessed at revaluations.
 The most recent revaluation took effect from 1st April 2023.
-Revaluations ensure that business rates bills are up-to-
+Revaluations ensure that business rates bills are up-todate and more accurately reflect current rental values and relative changes in rents.
+Frequent revaluations ensure the system continues to be responsive to changing economic conditions.